MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-compute-context.md

 ## Next steps

-Learn how to get, set, and manage compute context in [How to set and manage compute context in Machine Learning Server](how-to-revoscaler-distributed-computing-compute-context.md).
+Step-by-step instructions on how to get, set, and manage compute context in [How to set and manage compute context in Machine Learning Server](how-to-revoscaler-distributed-computing-compute-context.md).

 ## See also